Copeland, Yale beat Harvard for Ivy League title, NCAA berth

 Copeland was chosen the Ivy tournament’s most outstanding player.
 The senior guard, who had seven assists, scored eight points during Yale’s big run that turned a 59-58 deficit into a 73-59 lead.

+“He’s had a tremendous career and he stepped up big time for us tonight,” Yale coach James Jones said.

-Miye Oni, the Ivy League’s player of the year, added 17 points and Azar Swain had 15 for Yale.
+Miye Oni, the Ivy League’s player of the year, spent most of the game in foul trouble, but added 17 points for Yale.
+Azar Swain had 15.

 Yale hit four of its first six shots and jumped out to an 8-2 lead on a spinning layup by Jordan Brunner.
 The Bulldogs stretched that to double-digits when Brunner found Blake Reynolds (14 points) underneath for a layup that made it 29-19.